Arthur C. Woodward

-Arthur Clinton "Woody" Woodward (June 9, 1883 – February 2, 1950) was a minor league baseball player and an American football and basketball coach.
+Arthur Clinton "Woody" Woodward (June 9, 1883 – February 2, 1950) was an American minor league baseball player and a football and basketball coach.
 He spent three seasons playing minor league baseball for teams in New England before embarking on a coaching career.
 Woodward served as the head football coach at State Normal School at Cheney—now known as Eastern Washington University—from 1927 to 1928, compiling a record of 7–8.
 He was also the school's head basketball coach from 1927 to 1930, tallying a mark of 26–29.